RotemAftabi/RC__INDEX/README.md

 This implementation follows the MAXSUM diversification criterion, which maximizes the sum of pairwise distances among selected items to ensure a diverse subset of results.

-# Acknowledgments
-This project is based on the research presented in Wang et al., 2018, along with computational geometry concepts and open-source implementations.

 ## RC-Index Construction